PillScout

 How PillScout gets better

-I'm ScoutI don't guess at what you takeI check it
+I'm ScoutI don't guess what you takeI check it

 How PillScout got here

-I started PillScout because the tools I wanted didn't exist.
-The ones that came close took too much work to be useful.
+I started PillScout because the tools I wanted didn't exist, or took too much work to be useful.

 I asked my kids to build it.
 They said, "you build it."
 So I did.

-I started with a web app because that's what was possible at the time.
-Then MCP came along and the version I actually wanted became possible: a cabinet your AI assistant uses automatically, in every conversation, wherever you're already talking to it.
+I started with a web app because that's what was possible.
+Then MCP came along, and the version I actually wanted became possible: a cabinet your AI assistant uses automatically, wherever you're already talking to it.

 That's what PillScout was always meant to be.